cristinafsanz/jekyll-now/_posts/2016-06-17-organizing-a-learning-process.md

 Organizing tools
 -------------

 I use 2 types of calendar that I add to a physical board.
-The first is the usual one, where I write down the meetups/meetings/free time stuff/trips that are outside work.
-In the second one I write down what I would like to accomplished by month.
+The first is the usual one, where I write down the meetups/meetings/free time stuff/trips, etc. With this first calendar I can see when I have time to learn.
+In the second one I write down the things that I would like to accomplished by month.

 <img src="../images/blog/calendars.png" alt="Calendars to organize" />